Couscous stuffed mini peppers packed with fresh, summer flavours - Super easy to make, plus they're naturally vegan and dairy-free!

 Sweet, roasted to perfection with just a glug of fruity extra virgin olive oil and a refreshing filling made of healthy seasonal ingredients.

-These stuffed mini peppers only take less than 30 min to make from start to finish and only require 3 main ingredients: mini peppers, cous cous salad and extra virgin olive oil.
+These stuffed mini peppers only take less than 30 min to make from start to finish and only require 3 main ingredients: mini peppers, couscous salad, and extra virgin olive oil.

-All you have to do is cut in half a bunch of baby peppers, having care to remove seeds and veins.
+All you have to do is cut in half a bunch of baby peppers, having the care to remove seeds and veins.

-Then stuff them all up with a fragrant cous cous salad loaded with fresh aromatic herbs.
+Then stuff them all up with a fragrant couscous salad loaded with fresh aromatic herbs.

 Drizzle with a high-quality fruity extra virgin olive oil and your mini peppers are ready to go in the oven.

 They're fantastic nice and hot, but even better when served at room temperature, and just amazing the day after!

 They would be great for a big crowd since there's very little prep work involved.

-- 12 mini sweet bell peppers
+- 12 mini bell peppers

 - Extravirgin Olive Oil

-- Preheat the oven to 400 degrees F.
+- Preheat the oven to 200°C/400°F..